multimfi/bot/README.md

 * WebSocket
 * Telegram

-WebHook and Telegram endpoints can only receive alerts.
+WebSocket and Telegram endpoints can only receive alerts.

 ###### Receiver groups